-These offenses must be reported according to their occurrence in the following location categories:
+These offenses must be reported according to their occurrence in the following geographic categories:

 The Clery Act requires all institutions to collect crime reports from a variety of individuals and organizations that are considered to be “campus security authorities” under the law.

-The purpose of these advisories is to aid in the prevention of similar crimes and to enable people to protect themselves.
+The purpose of these notices is to aid in the prevention of similar crimes and to enable people to protect themselves.

 The El Camino Police Department is committed to assisting victims of crimes.
 The Community Oriented Policing Unit offers many services, including referrals to professional psychological/social service agencies, accompaniment to court (if needed), and support and information.

-In accordance with Public Law 101-226, Drug Free Schools and Communities Act Amendments of 1989, and El Camino College Board Policy 3550, the District prohibits the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance in all facilities under the control and use of the District.
+In accordance with Public Law 101-226, Drug Free Schools and Communities Act Amendments of 1989, and El Camino College Board Policy/Administrative Procedure 3550, the District prohibits the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance in all facilities under the control and use of the District.
 The District does not permit the possession, use, or sale of marijuana for any purpose on District property even if the use meets the qualifications of the California Compassionate Use Act (Proposition 215), and/or the Adult Use of Marijuana Act (Proposition 64).
-Employees and/or students who qualify under Propositions 215 and 64 to use marijuana for medical and/or recreational purposes are not permitted to possess, store, provide, use, or be under the influence of marijuana while on District-owned or -controlled property or during a District-sanctioned activity or event regardless of the location (El Camino Community College District Board Policy 3550).
+Employees and/or students who qualify under Propositions 215 and 64 to use marijuana for medical and/or recreational purposes are not permitted to possess, store, provide, use, or be under the influence of marijuana while on District-owned or -controlled property or during a District-sanctioned activity or event regardless of the location.

-The possession, use or sale of alcoholic beverages by anyone on El Camino College property is a misdemeanor as per California Business and Professions Code 25608 and a violation of El Camino College Board Policy and Administrative Procedure 3560.
+The possession, use or sale of alcoholic beverages by anyone on District property is a misdemeanor as per California Business and Professions Code 25608 and a violation of El Camino College Board Policy/Administrative Procedure 3560.
 It is unlawful to sell, furnish or provide alcohol to a person under the age of 21.
 The possession of alcohol by anyone under 21 years of age in a public place or a place open to the public is illegal.
 It is also a violation of this policy for anyone to consume or possess alcohol in any public or private area of campus without prior District approval.
 Alcoholic beverages shall not be served on campus except in accordance with procedures authorized by the Superintendent/President.

 Any student or employee who violates these laws/policies will be subject to disciplinary action (consistent with District policies; local, state, or federal law; and/or collective bargaining agreements), which may include but are not limited to referral to an appropriate rehabilitation program, expulsion or termination of employment, and referral for prosecution.

 It is a serious violation of El Camino College Board Policy 3530 and the California Penal Code Section 626.9, 626.10 and 830 et seq. to possess firearms, knives, explosives, or other dangerous objects, including but not limited to any facsimile firearms, knives, or explosives, on any college or District center or in any facility of the District except for activities conducted under the discretion of District officials, or as authorized by an official law enforcement agency.
 This includes both loaded and unloaded firearms, and applies to persons holding a valid license to carry a concealed firearm, except as authorized by law.
 Bringing or possessing any dirk, dagger, ice pick, or knife having a fixed blade longer than 2.5 inches upon the grounds of the District is strictly prohibited, unless the person is authorized to possess such a weapon in the course of his or her District employment.
-Persons bringing weapons to campus may be subject to arrest and/or disciplinary sanctions (El Camino Community College District Board Policy 3530).
+Persons bringing weapons to campus may be subject to arrest and/or disciplinary sanctions.